Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

 For this reason, animals need to be kept in their natural habitats and environments.
 We need to preserve their natural habitats because this will prove to be beneficial to humans.

 Earth is a healthy and functional ecosystem.
 If wildlife is extinct, our ecosystem will have no delicate balance.

 A loss of one animal can mean an abundance of another mammal or a loss of another mammal.
 By preserving the wildlife we have, we ensure that other species survive.

 The human population depends on plants, not just for food but for the gases that they produce.
 Plants depend on some animals for pollination.

 Plants need bees, insects, animals, and birds for pollination.
 If wild animals are not preserved, there may be no more effective pollination.
-This would result in future translate to a reduced source of food and medicine for humanity
+This would result in the future translate to a reduced source of food and medicine for humanity.

-These wild animals are a gift to us by Mother Nature.
+These wild animals are a gift to us from Mother Nature.
 They should be cared for and protected from adverse environmental changes.

 I have written this article for more information on how we can help wildlife in winter.